Pablo Cuevas: 2015

 At the 2015 Australian Open, Cuevas lost in first round to unseeded player Matthias Bachinger.
 In the doubles event, he partnered David Marrero to reach quarterfinals, where they were beaten by Fabio Fognini and Simone Bolelli.

-He began the Latin American season with his third ATP singles title at the ATP 250 São Paulo, after beating Jiri Vesely, Nicolás Almagro, and Santiago Giraldo.
+He began the Latin American season with his third ATP singles title at the ATP 250 São Paulo, after beating Jiří Veselý, Nicolás Almagro, and Santiago Giraldo.
 Later he beat Almgaro again, and then Albert Montañés to reach the third round of the Rio 500, where he was defeated by clay master Rafael Nadal in three sets.
-Also, together with Marrero, he beat Vesely and Frantisek Cermak to reach the quarterfinals of the doubles event.
+Also, together with Marrero, he beat Vesely and František Čermák to reach the quarterfinals of the doubles event.

 At the ATP 250 Buenos Aires, he lost to local Juan Mónaco in quarterfinals.
 Cuevas then played the Davis Cup Americas Zone round versus Colombia, where he lost to Alejandro González and defeated Giraldo.
 He partnered his brother Martín to defeat doubles specialists Juan Sebastián Cabal and Robert Farah.

 At the Indian Wells Masters, Cuevas defeated Jarkko Nieminen to reach the third round, where he lost to Feliciano López.
 This was his best singles result in big tournaments since his third-round appearance at the 2011 Miami Masters.
 In the doubles event, he lost in the first round to Nadal and Pablo Carreño Busta.
 Cuevas lost in second round of the Miami Masters to Thomaz Bellucci.

 At the inaugural ATP 250 Istanbul Open, as the third seed, first defeating Teymuraz Gabashvili, Thomaz Bellucci, and Grigor Dimitrov, the second seed, to reach his fourth ATP Tour level final, where he lost to Roger Federer.

 2016

 He won the 2016 Rio Open by defeating Rafael Nadal in the semifinals and Argentine Guido Pella in the final.
 The next week, he won the Brasil Open in São Paulo by defeating Spaniard Pablo Carreño Busta in the final.
 He was the runner up at the 2016 Nottingham Open to Steve Johnson.
-He was runner up at the 2016 German Open to Martin Klizan.
+He was runner up at the 2016 German Open to Martin Kližan.
 Cuevas struggled to put together wins over the rest of the year, falling in the second round at the 2016 Rio Olympics and the 2016 US Open.